There are tons of suggestions on the web about how we should not use technology to just recreate what we’re already doing with pencil and paper.

 You share your Doc with your students as View only so that they make there own copy.
 They can click between each question to type their answers, but the location of answers will vary a bit if not a lot.

-So here’s a way to get more consistency.
+So here’s a way to get more consistency with will benefit both the student and you as the teacher.

 Add Tables As Text Boxes